 The Minor Arcana

-I have prepared the following texts on the tarot minor arcana, together with pictures of the Rider-Waite-Smith tarot cards, especially to help anyone contemplating taking or following one of my tarot intro workshops or a 10-lesson course.
+The following texts on the tarot minor arcana, together with pictures of the Rider-Waite-Smith tarot cards, are especially to help anyone thinking about takaing or following one of my tarot intro workshops or a 10-lesson course.
 They are designed to be used as memory aids, not as a tool to read tarot without study.

 The minor arcana has four suits, which corresponds to the four elements of Greek and Roman antiquity and are part of Western history.
 These are fire, water, air and earth.
 The elements are linked to tools.
 In general, fire is seen as being linked to wands, air to swords, water to cups and earth to pentacles/coins.
 Each suit/element/tool also represents a state of being belonging to us, humanity, which can also be universally viewed and applied.
 In general wands stand for willpower and spiritual development, cups for emotions and intuition, air for our thoughts and mind, and earth for the natural world, money, growth, the home, health, etc.